-On June 4, 2014, the Central Bank introduced measures which have effectively pegged the kina at levels that led to foreign exchange shortages.
-While the kina does fluctuate somewhat in value, it only trades in a tight band as allowed by the central bank (Bank of Papua New Guinea).
-Recently, the central bank has allowed PGK to slowly depreciate against the USD and other currencies.
+On June 4, 2014, the BPNG introduced measures which have effectively pegged the Kina at levels that led to foreign exchange shortages.
+While the kina does fluctuate somewhat in value, it only trades in a tight band as allowed by the BPNG).

-There are no U.S. banks operating in Papua New Guinea however, U.S. industry has played a prominent role in realizing PNG’s mining and energy potential, and ExxonMobil’s lead involvement in the USD 19 billion PNG LNG project was supported in 2009 by USD 3 billion in export financing from EXIM Bank, at the time the largest single exposure in the history of EXIM Bank.
+There are no U.S. banks operating in PNG.
+However, U.S. industry has played a prominent role in realizing PNG’s mining and energy potential, and ExxonMobil’s lead involvement in the US $19 billion PNG LNG project was supported in 2009 by USD 3 billion in export financing from EXIM Bank, at the time the largest single exposure in the history of EXIM Bank.

 For additional information, visit the U.S. Department of State 2023 Investment Climate Statement